Longevity, Magazine

 Known Longevity Personalities

-Maybe you've read Lifespan by David Sinclair, or listened to Peter Attia's podcast The Drive.
-People like these two are partly responsible for the fact that longevity knowledge also reaches people far away from research.
+Maybe you've already read Lifespan by David Sinclair or listened to Peter Attia 's podcast "The Drive".
+Maybe you've also read Mark Hyman's book "Young forever" or heard about Valter Longo and his fake fasting diet.
+People like these are partly responsible for the fact that longevity knowledge is reaching people far away from research.
 In books, podcasts and series, they try to put complicated scientific findings into simple words - with great success.

 Dr. David Sinclair